phipsgabler/map-poster/README.md

 [PDF with fonts rendered to paths](oxford/oxford-large-map.pdf), so that you don't have problems with printing from a system which does not have the fonts you used.

+It might also be not bad to run scour once again on the finished map, bit I found that it doesn't really compress anything significant.